 Since you’ve already read the headline of this article you know that I eventually decided to write about something gay and here’s why: Thailand Redcat is now getting close to 70,000 visitors a month (that’s more than 2,000 a day, yay!) and so of course I get an email here and there from gay people asking me to provide at least some basic information on that topic.
 So I said okay, why not.

-The biggest online dating site in Thailand, Thai Cupid has close to one million active members and among them are thousands of Gay Thai Men online at any given time.
-It’s free to sign up, build your profile, upload pictures, browse members and receive messages, however in order to send messages you are required to upgrade to a paid membership with rates almost identical to Thai Friendly (see above).
+The biggest online dating site in Thailand, Thai Cupid has nearly 1.5 million active members and among them are thousands of Gay Thai Men online at any given time.
+It’s free to sign up, create your profile, upload pictures, browse members and receive messages, however in order to send messages you are required to upgrade to a paid membership with rates almost identical to Thai Friendly (see above).

 What I’d suggest is you can sign up for Thai Friendly and use their free chat first and if you feel like you want to have an even wider selection of guys then I’d invest some money in a Thai Cupid membership – of all the dating sites it definitely gives you the best value as it’s simply the biggest and most popular one out there.

 There’s obviously two ways to get in touch with the guys on the dating sites after you signed up and created your profile: You either use the search function, browse the members and contact boys you like or you just wait for someone to contact you.
 While it certainly doesn’t take long for that to happen, you need to make sure to adjust your preferences in the profile visibility.